bart747/mysite/content/blog/maintainable-ui.md

 Lets assume that you spotted some problem with an article layout.
 If your <code>.scss</code> files are big and complex, you'll need to do some little research before editing.
-If you have a lot of well organised small ones...
+If you have a lot of well organized small ones you know where to go:

 - main (imports)
 - variables